frobiac/adnw/README.md

 To build for a different hardware, either edit KB_HW in makefile or export via environment:

     $ make KB_HW=REDTILT

+Other variable honoured during make are `KB_DBG` for chatty debug builds and `KB_EXT` to support the extra descriptor for hex code input.

 Command Mode Keys